node21challenge/node21_detection_baseline/README.md

    If you do not see your result after 24 hours please contact us via email or the forum and provide your algorithm name and date/time you submitted in Central European Time.

+### Re-submitting if you make improvements
+If you already have an algorithm on Grand-Challenge you do NOT need to make a new one whenever you have made some improvements or changes to your code.
+To re-submit, first just update your existing algorithm as follows:

+If you used **OPTION 1** in previous steps and uploaded a tar.gz file then you can now upload a new tar.gz file which will overwrite the old one.
+Find your algorithm at [https://grand-challenge.org/algorithms/](https://grand-challenge.org/algorithms/).
+Click on "Containers", and "upload a container" as before.
+Allow some time for the algorithm to become "Active" as previously.

+If you used **OPTION 2** in previous steps and allowed Grand-Challenge to build from your repository then a new build will start automatically whenever you tag your repository.
+So just tag the repository and allow some time for the new build to start and complete, it will then show the "Active" label.

+**OPTION 1 AND OPTION 2**:  Whichever option you use, once your algorithm is updated you need to resubmit to NODE21, this does not happen automatically!
+Visit the [NODE21 submission page](https://node21.grand-challenge.org/evaluation/challenge/submissions/create/) and proceed to submit to your chosen track as before.